Editors' note: This review was updated March 10, 2014, with bug fixes and feature updates in iOS 7.1.

-While there are a few notable new features in iOS 7, the new interface is by far the most deeply felt and most profoundly changed of the batch.
+While there are a few notable new features in iOS 7, the revamped interface is by far the most deeply felt and most profoundly changed of the batch.
 Apple's other new features do little to innovate beyond what competitors already have done, but make many everyday smartphone actions easier, and -- once people get used to the new look -- should breathe new life into a once-"stale" OS.

 One word of warning is that the overall look is completely different across the board, from the core Apple apps to more minor interface elements, and some will probably find the changes jarring at first.
 The important thing to note is that even though it looks completely different, it's still easy to pick up and use right away because the core functionality is largely the same.
-In other words, browsing in Safari is as easy as ever, but it looks a little different, and there are now extra tools on hand for sharing via AirDrop, and a smooth tablike browsing interface.
+In other words, browsing in Safari is as easy as ever, but it looks a little different, and there are now extra tools on hand for sharing via AirDrop, and a smooth, tablike browsing interface.

-Control Center and Notifications
+Control Center and notifications

-One of the few actually new features to come to iOS is the Control Center, which finally (finally!) puts your most-used settings front and center, and is available from any screen.
+One of the few actually new features to come to iOS is the Control Center, which finally (finally!) puts your most-used settings front and center and is available from any screen.
 In iOS 7, you can swipe up from the bottom of the display to bring up quick-access tools, such as Wi-Fi and Bluetooth access, brightness, Airplane mode, and music controls.